top of page

 Eligibility: Current middle school students

-The Summer Transitional Enrichment Program (STEP) at the University of Wisconsin-Madison is a rigorous two-week residential experience that is designed to help middle schoolers develop higher-level thinking skills, explore their creativity, and nurture their passion for learning.
-Within STEP, students choose a challenge of their own and spend five hours researching it each day, while tackling complex questions and activities.
-Classes offered during this program include Building with Vex Robotics, Forensic Science, Human Body Systems, Game Design and more.
-This program is the perfect next step for students looking for an above-grade-level challenge as they prepare to start high school.
+STEP is a two-week residential experience designed to help middle schoolers develop higher-level thinking skills and explore their creativity.
+You will choose a challenge and spend five hours researching it daily while tackling complex questions and activities.
+Classes offered during this program include Building with Vex Robotics, Forensic Science, Human Body Systems, Game Design, and more.
+This program is the ideal next step for students seeking an above-grade-level challenge as they prepare to start high school.

 Location: University of Wisconsin-Madison campus